Blechlawine/autoxrandr/readme.md

 Autoxrandr is a small utility to automatically set xrandr settings based on saved monitor configurations.

+## Installation

+### Compile from source
+> Prerequisites: You need to have cargo and rust installed
+1. Clone this repository
+2. `cargo install --path .`

 ## Usage

 ### Save profile